 Gallegos Wines.
-The family heritage as it relates to Napa began in the mid 1950’s when Ignacio Gallegos Sr. moved here from Yuma Arizona – previously he was living in the small town of El Llano in Michoacán, Mexico.
+The family heritage as it relates to Napa Valley began in the mid 1950s when Ignacio Gallegos Sr. moved here from Yuma Arizona; previously he was living in the small town of El Llano in Michoacán, Mexico.
 Their immigration to California was part of the World War II Bracero program.
+Bracero, in Spanish means “manual” laborer – this program came about through various laws and agreements in 1942 between the United States and Mexico to bring in temporary workers to Stockton California.
+This program was extended after the war and was active all the way until 1964.

 At that time Beringer was still family owned and Ignacio Sr worked for Otto Beringer.
-Roy Raymond at the time was their winemaker; he later started Raymond Vineyards).
-Ignacio Sr. worked for Beringer for 30 years eventually retiring as a supervisor (he passed on in 2014).
+Roy Raymond at the time was their winemaker; he later started Raymond Vineyards.
+Ignacio Sr. worked for Beringer for 30 years eventually retiring as a supervisor (he passed away in 2014).
 And by 1966 Ignacio ultimately brought the rest of his family to St. Helena including Ignacio Jr (winemaker for Gallegos Wines).

 After Eric graduated from Fresno State with a degree in viticulture, he worked for a larger winery in the valley visiting hundreds of vineyard acres across multiple counties – ranging from non-Napa vineyards producing $8 bottles of Chardonnay to hillside Napa vineyards producing $100 bottles of wine.
 This gave him an appreciation for various styles of vineyard management practices as well as styles of wine.

-With such a variety of vineyards around the valley – they decided to focus their wine production from vineyards they had personally planted or currently manage.
+With such a variety of vineyards around the valley, they decided to focus their wine production from vineyards they had personally planted or currently manage.
 Intimately knowing these vineyards has given them the perspective of which blocks they consider the best within vineyards and even down to the choice specific rows of vines.

 The Gallegos wines are respective of their vineyard sites – sourcing from regions which are best suited to each variety.